Home Assistant Wall Mounted Tablet Update

 Overall, I’m really happy with the finished product.
 The dashboard will be continually developing as I come up with ideas and work out what’s useful and what isn’t.
 Feel free to share your ideas again via the feedback channels.

-5 thoughts on “Home Assistant Wall Mounted Tablet Update
+5 responses to “Home Assistant Wall Mounted Tablet Update”

 I tried charge the tablet every time it reaches 20% and stop at 80%.
 I did this with a Shelly 1 actor and an automation on Home Assistant.
 The tablet shows some entities (battery charging, and level) on HA.
 However it is not running correctly.
 I think the battery state is not submitting the values to HA after some time.
 Couldn’t figure out how to solve this.